The Three Regimes of Offline-to-Online Reinforcement Learning: A Decomposition of Performance Based on Stability–Plasticity Principle

+We distinguish two offline priors available before online fine-tuning: the offline dataset and the pretrained policy, obtained by running an offline RL algorithm on the dataset.
+While the ultimate utility of these priors depends on complex factors such as state-action coverage, we abstract this complexity by evaluating both through their empirical performance.
+Relying on this single, first-order metric ensures \textit{practical simplicity}, providing an objective and readily quantifiable basis to directly compare two fundamentally different sources.
+In Section~\ref{sec:alternative}, we compare this simple metric with alternative regime taxonomies, including dense reward proxies.\looseness=-1

-\paragraph{Knowledge from the dataset: $J(\pi_{\D})$.} Let $\mathcal{D}$ be the offline dataset and $\pi_{\mathcal{D}}$ be an abstract behavior policy representing the data-generating process.
+\textbf{Performance of the dataset: $J(\pi_{\D})$.} Let $\mathcal{D}$ be the offline dataset and $\pi_{\mathcal{D}}$ be an abstract behavior policy representing the data-generating process.
 While $\mathcal{D}$ may be collected from a mixture of policies, $\pi_{\mathcal{D}}$ serves as a convenient abstraction.
-Its performance can be estimated by the average return:\looseness=-1

-This measure provides a scalar summary of the return level encoded in the dataset.
-It does not capture coverage or diversity, but it defines a baseline that fine-tuning should not fall below.
+Its performance can be estimated by the average return:\looseness=-1 { }where $L$ is the number of trajectories in $\D$, and $r_{k,t}$ is the reward at time step $t$ in the $k$-th trajectory.
+This measure provides a scalar summary of the return encoded in the dataset.\looseness=-1

-\paragraph{Knowledge from the pretrained policy: $J(\pi_0)$.} Let $\pi_0$ be the policy produced by applying an offline RL algorithm $A_{\text{off}}$ to $\mathcal{D}$.
-Its performance, $J(\pi_0)$, reflects not only the quality of the dataset but also the inductive biases of $A_{\text{off}}$ and the difficulty of the MDP $\mathcal{M}$.
-This policy can provide a strong initialization for online fine-tuning, though it does not necessarily dominate the dataset baseline.
-We therefore consider both $J(\pi_{\D})$ and $J(\pi_0)$ jointly as candidate sources of prior knowledge.
+\textbf{Performance of the pretrained policy: $J(\pi_0)$.} The performance $J(\pi_0)$ reflects the inductive biases of the offline RL algorithm $A_{\text{off}}$, as well as the data quality and the underlying complexity of the MDP $\mathcal{M}$.
+This policy can provide a strong initialization for online fine-tuning, though it does not necessarily dominate the dataset baseline in practice.
+We therefore consider both $J(\pi_{\D})$ and $J(\pi_0)$ jointly as candidate sources of offline priors.\looseness=-1